 Is There Accommodation At Orchid Beach?

 Yes, there is.
-You can enjoy a luxurious stay at the Eliza Fraser Lodge all inclusive retreat or you can rent a private holiday house.
+You can enjoy a luxurious stay at the Eliza Fraser Lodge – a very private and all-inclusive retreat.
 Prices cater to all budgets and all group sizes.

 The choice is yours.